Introduction

 Lost and Found

 By my late teens I couldn’t take how much people argued or pointed fingers at each other in the church and in some parts of my family.
 I didn’t know it yet but my step-grandmother had schizophrenia running in their family.
-She was the most reasonable, but there was a problem with her son, and her sister –a medical practitioner with her own clinic– was always telling us she was a prophet like Ellen White.
+She was the most reasonable, but there was a problem with her son, and her sister –a medical practitioner with her own clinic– was always telling us she was a prophet like Ellen White.Â

-I often openly commented that “if only people would throw in a bible quote instead of, ‘EGW said..'”
-She had become the lens by which I learned about the Bible, including about Christ.
+I had a thirst to know the bible and didn’t feel like I was getting it from the church –often openly commenting that, “if only people would throw in a bible quote instead of, ‘EGW said..'”
+She had become the lens by which I learned about the Bible, including about Christ.Â

 It was the strife that I couldn’t understand, and perhaps that’s the reason I left.
 I stayed away for almost 20 years, and stopped believing in God about half way through it.
-It didn’t make sense that my experience was from God, let alone others who’ve had it worse –but now I’m seeing clearly.
+It didn’t make sense that my experience was from God, let alone others who’ve had it worse –praise be to God for bringing me back.Â

 I returned to Christianity in 2014, and resolved to read the entire bible for myself before making any decisions, and in the next 8 years I would read it through more than 12 times over.
 By the time my first pass was about 80% complete I knew I was going to continue as in my youth –I was going to be a Sabbath keeper.
 God willing, I will always be a Sabbath keeper.
-After all, so was Jesus.
+After all, so was Jesus.Â

 By this we know that we have come to know Him, if we keep His commandments.
 4The one who says, “I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him; 5but whoever follows His word, in him the love of God has truly been perfected.
 By this we know that we are in Him: 6the one who says that he remains in Him ought, himself also, walk just as He walked.